There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate a critical understanding of the nature of social research; (2) demonstrate an understanding of the core concepts and varieties of social research methods; (3) develop a high quality research proposal; (4) develop independent scholarship and writing skills; and (5) develop a broad understanding of ethical research.

-- Indicative assessments in this unit are as follows: (1) research proposal outline; (2) participation and research presentation; and (3) research proposal.
+- Indicative assessments in this unit are as follows: (1) research outline with annotated bibliography; (2) participation and research presentation; and (3) research proposal.
 Further information is available in the unit outline.

 - Unit Coordinator(s)